TritonDataCenter/dragnet/README.md

          64 GET        getstorage           3
         128 GET        getstorage           1

-"query" and "scan" should return the same results -- the point is that "query" should be much faster.
+Query and scan should return the same results -- the point is that query should be much faster.

 ## Beyond files